"Feb. 20, 2013 -- More American women are aware of their risk for heart disease than ever before, but huge gaps in knowledge still remain.

 - What happens if I overdose (Natrecor)?

-- What should I avoid while receiving nesiritide (Natrecor)?
+- What should I avoid after receiving nesiritide (Natrecor)?

 - What other drugs will affect nesiritide (Natrecor)?